Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Strange resonances and the

 Our recent results applying this Pad\'e sequence method are shown in Fig.~\ref{fig:kpades} for the poles of strange resonances appearing in the $\pi K$ inelastic region below 1.8 GeV.
-They be compared to the values listed in the RPP~\cite{Zyla:2020zbs}.
+They can be compared to the values listed in the RPP~\cite{Zyla:2020zbs}.
 This includes the scalar $K_0^*(1430)$, the vector $K^*(1410)$, the tensor $K_2^*(1430)$ and the $\ell=3$ resonance $K_3^*(1780)$.
 The $K^*(892)$ and \kap have also been extracted as shown in Table~\ref{tab:kpades}.
-However these two are not discussed here as they will be discussed in more detail in the next section, since elastic resonances can be calculated directly from partial-wave dispersion relations.
-From Fig.~\ref{fig:kpades} it can be noticed that our analytic determinations that do not assume a specific model parameterization, even with the attached systematic uncertainty, are competitive in precision with the other existing values.
+However, these two are not discussed here as they will be discussed in more detail in the next section, since elastic resonances can be calculated directly from partial-wave dispersion relations.
+From Fig.~\ref{fig:kpades} it can be noticed that, even with the attached systematic uncertainty, our analytic determinations, which do not assume a specific model parameterization, are competitive in precision with the other existing values.

-We want to remark that the region occupied by different determinations of each resonance pole in Fig.~\ref{fig:kpades} is much lager than the RPP estimated average.
-The reason is that only the values with solid symbols are $TY$-matrix poles and used to obtain such an estimate.
+We want to remark that the region occupied by different determinations of each resonance pole in Fig.~\ref{fig:kpades} is much larger than the RPP estimated average.
+One of the reasons is that only the values with solid symbols are $T$-matrix poles and used to obtain such an estimate.
 The rest are just Breit-Wigner parameters, which as discussed above are not a model-independent definition of a resonance, but just a narrow-width approximation valid for isolated resonances.
-Let us remark that most of this extractions rely on some, but not always the same, Breit-Wigner-like parameterization, since it is often modified with further crude model assumptions.
-In particular, often these parameterizations include barrier factors, or fits with summations of Breit-Wigners which do not fulfil unitarity, etc... thus producing big systematic spreads.
+Let us remark that most of these extractions rely on some, but not always the same, Breit-Wigner-like parameterization since it is often modified with further crude model assumptions.
+In particular, often these parameterizations include barrier factors, or fits with summations of Breit-Wigner forms which do not fulfill unitarity, etc... thus producing big systematic spreads.
 Notice also how the determination of the width for all these resonances is generally in worse shape than their mass (note that the mass and width scale is different).
 This is not surprising since the apparent width can become easily process-dependent when not extracted from a rigorous analytic continuation to the pole.
-Our analytic techniques avoid all these caveats and therefore yield a robust determination of the parameters, whose accuracy is competitive to, if not better than, present estimates.
+Our analytic techniques avoid all these caveats and therefore yield a robust determination of the parameters, whose accuracy is competitive too, if not better than, present estimates.